OpenNeuroDerivatives/ds001740-fmriprep/README.md

 # ds001740 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds001740](https://openneuro.org/datasets/ds001740).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.1 on [ds001740](https://openneuro.org/datasets/ds001740).

 ## Methods